New York Construction Accident Lawyer

 Construction Accident Injuries

 Construction accidents typically result in severe injuries or even fatalities.
 Even when a worker is not fatally injured, the extent of the injuries may result in lifelong disabilities, which render the victim unable to earn a livelihood or provide for his or her family.
-Here are just a few examples of the types of injuries suffered by construction workers on the job:
+Here are just a few examples of the types of injuries suffered by construction workers on the job in which you should immediately consult a New York Construction Injury lawyer::

 - Brain injuries: These are among the most common injuries suffered by construction workers.
 Brain injuries may occur at a worksite when a worker falls from an elevation such as a ladder or scaffold or gets hit on the head by a falling or flying object.
 Brain injuries are often catastrophic, which means victims may suffer permanent injuries that hamper their ability to work in the future.